AtenDesignGroup/NEON-Data-Skills/tutorials/R/eddy-covariance/intro-to-eddy4R/eddy_intro/eddy_intro.md

 ---
 syncID: 3857005e98a544a88a5e58625e32b514
 title: "Introduction to working with NEON eddy flux data"
-description: "Download and navigate NEON eddy flux data, including basic transformations and merges"
+description: "Test - Download and navigate NEON eddy flux data, including basic transformations and merges"
 dateCreated:  2019-07-09
 authors: Claire K. Lunch
 contributors:
 estimatedTime: 1 hour
 packagesLibraries: rhdf5, neonUtilities, ggplot2
 topics: HDF5, eddy-covariance, eddy-flux
 languagesTool: R
 dataProduct: DP4.00200.001
 code1: /R/eddy-intro/eddy_intro.r
 tutorialSeries:
 urlTitle: eddy-data-intro
 ---

 This data tutorial provides an introduction to working with NEON eddy flux data, using the `neonUtilities` R package.
 If you are new to NEON data, we recommend starting with a more general tutorial, such as the
 <a href="https://www.neonscience.org/neonDataStackR" target="_blank">neonUtilities tutorial</a>
 or the <a href="https://www.neonscience.org/download-explore-neon-data" target="_blank">Download and Explore tutorial</a>.
 Some of the functions and techniques described in those tutorials will be used here, as well as functions and data formats that are unique to the eddy flux system.

 This tutorial assumes general familiarity with eddy flux data and associated concepts.

 ## 1. Setup

 Start by installing and loading packages and setting options.
 To work with the NEON flux data, we need the `rhdf5` package, which is hosted on Bioconductor, and requires a different installation process than CRAN packages: